open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 The second limit governs the amount of data admitted into the pipeline and covers both OTLP and OTel-Arrow data paths.
-When this limit is reached, individual requests or streams will either block or fail immediately, determined by a limit on the number of concurrent waiters.
+When this limit is reached, individual requests or streams either block or fail immediately, determined by a limit on the number of concurrent waiters.
 Admission limits protect receivers from running out of memory due to pipeline stalls.